hpe-dev-incubator/hpe-dev-portal/content/blog/ll-mesh-exploring-chat-service-and-factory-design-pattern.md

         └── ... # Additional implementations
 ```

-## Examples of LL-Mesh in action
+## Examples of LLM Agentic Tool Mesh in action

-In the [LL-Mesh GitHub](https://github.com/HewlettPackard/llmesh), there are a series of web applications and tools, complete with examples, to showcase the versatility and capabilities of LL-Mesh.
+In the [LLM Agentic Tool Mesh GitHub](https://github.com/HewlettPackard/llmesh), there are a series of web applications and tools, complete with examples, to showcase the versatility and capabilities of LLM Agentic Tool Mesh.
 These examples are designed to demonstrate how the platform's services can be leveraged for real-world applications.
 Notably, the repository includes:

 * **Chatbot application** (`examples/app_chatbot`): A web-based chatbot built using the chat service, offering a hands-on example of how to integrate LLM-powered conversational agents.
 * **Agentic tools**: